CSejersen/Dotfiles/README.md

-# My Dotfiles
+# Welcome to my $HOME
 I'm using yadm to manage my dotfiles.
-Yadm is just a wrapper for a bare git repo, that introduces some nice extra features.
+Yadm is a wrapper for a bare git repo, that introduces some usefull extra features.

 ## Installing on a new system
 Step 1: install Homebrew